gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 ### Main roles

+- Adjunct Professor at the Scientific Computing Department - [Center of Informatics](http://www.ci.ufpb.br)
 - Collaborating Professor of the [Graduate Program in Informatics](https://ppgi.ci.ufpb.br)
-- Adjunct Professor at the Scientific Computing Department - [Center of Informatics](http://www.ci.ufpb.br)
-- Researcher and co-manager at the [TRIL Lab](https://tril.ci.ufpb.br)
+- Member of the Structuring Teaching Nucleus of the Undergraduate Program in Data Science and Artificial Intelligence (CI/UFPB)
 - Member of the [Brazilian Computer Society](http://www.sbc.org.br)
 - Member of the [Brazilian Society of Mechanical Sciences and Engineering](http://www.abcm.org.br)
-- Member of the Structuring Teaching Nucleus of the Undergraduate Program in Data Science and Artificial Intelligence (CI/UFPB)
+-
 #### Previous roles

 - Coordinator of the [Graduate Program in Mechanical Engineering](https://sigaa.ufpb.br/sigaa/public/programa/portal.jsf?id=1870) (Mar 2024 - Apr 2025)